 The programme is spread over 30 months to accommodate full-time work and personal responsibilities.
-You will be able to conduct your learning at your own pace using Blackboard, an interactive online learning platform.
+You’ll combine several weekend residentials at Aston Business School per year with Blackboard, an interactive online learning platform.
 Blackboard creates a virtual learning environment where you can engage with module content, participate in live seminars and communicate with your peers.
 There is also an extensive online library of content to support your studies.

 Learning by doing

 At Aston Business School we believe in experiential learning to put theory into practice.
 The Aston MBA is based on a foundation of learning by doing.
 We don’t just teach you the theory, we show you how to use it too.

 - it provides an opportunity for immediate feedback on core concepts

 - it creates long-lasting impact and can change your mindset

 - it helps you develop reflective skills allowing you to learn faster